 Full transparency, Google isn’t able to detect and find every item.
 This especially applies to more basic items without distinct styles, colors, markings, or other features.
 However I find that this step is still well worth it, considering it takes about a minute in total from the start of your search.

-Use Keywords And Item Descriptors
+2. Use Keywords And Item Descriptors

 Another method of finding style numbers and stock pictures of items is by using your knowledge of fashion.
 Think of this as getting a head start on your title and description for this item.

 If you need to brush up on your keywords and item descriptions, I suggest browsing on Pinterest.
-On Pinterest, you can find many helpful guides about current trends, how to describe items including terms used for necklines, sleeves, styles, and more.
+On Pinterest, you can find many helpful guides about current trends, and how to describe items including terms used for necklines, sleeves, styles, and more.

 Start describing the item as if you are talking about it to someone who is unable to see the item.
 Use descriptors and unique features to describe the item in a short sentence.